What is HRA ?

 |1||Actual HRA received||₹ 1,00,000|

 |3||Actual rent ₹ 3,00,000 minus 10% of [(45,000+7,000)*12]||₹ 2,37,600|

 |4||HRA deduction = Least of 1, 2, 3||₹1,00,000|

 Hence, ₹ 1,00,000 would be exempt from salary u/s 10(13A).

 Also, if the employee is paying rental expenses but does not receive HRA allowance as a part of salary from the employer or if the person is paying rental expenses but does not have salary income, the benefit of paying rental expense can still be claimed under Section 80GG of the Act.

 Frequently asked questions

 Unlike traditional products, Unit Linked insurance products are subject to market risk, which affect the Net Asset Values & the customer shall be responsible for his/her decision.
 The names of the Company, Product names or fund options do not indicate their quality or future guidance on returns.
 Funds do not offer guaranteed or assured returns.

-Tax deductions are subject to conditions of section 10(13A), 24(b), 80C, 80GG and other provisions of The Income Tax Act, 1961.
-Tax laws are subject to amendments from time to time.
-Please consult your tax advisor for details.
+Tax laws are subject to amendments made there to from time to time.
+Please consult your tax advisor for details, before acting on above.

 Advt No - W/II/1263/2016-17